NobeenIslam/charity-website/README.md

 When you create a new block add it to the `blocks` array in `blocks.js` For blocks, make sure it goes into the switch case in `renderBlocks.js`

 ## Deployed Links:

 Website: https://charity-website-ivory.vercel.app/

+Deployed Sanity Studio is only accessible through my Sanity Desk.
+I would need to add you as a user.

+## Note on Revalidation

+WHen updating the content in the studio, it will not apply to production immediately.
+Currently set to 60s (see queryFunction file)